 DDOE expects to notify each Applicant of its award status within six (6) weeks after the application due date, in writing.

-2.5 Updates and Q-and-A's
+2.5 Updates and Questions and Answers (Q & A)

 It is the Applicant's responsibility to stay up-to-date on the status and requirements of the grant for which it is applying.